M66B/NetGuard/FAQ.md

 Make sure you didn't enable the Always-On VPN sub option '*Block connections without VPN*' (Android 8 Oreo or later).
 This will block resolving domain names too (is it a bug or feature?).

+Some internet providers block all DNS requests except via their own DNS servers.
+So, if you configured custom DNS servers, try to undo this.

 Some Android versions, including LineageOS and /e/ for some devices, contain a bug resulting in all internet traffic being blocked.
 Mostly, you can workaround this bug by enabling filtering in NetGuard's *Advanced options*.
 If this doesn't solve the issue, the problem can unfortunately not be fixed or worked around by NetGuard.